Piñeragate

-Piñeragate, also known as Kiotazo, was a political scandal in Chile that unfolded on August 23, 1992.
-It centered around the broadcast of a secretly recorded telephone conversation during a live program on Megavisión, a private television channel.
-The conversation involved Sebastián Piñera, then a senator and prospective candidate for the 1993 presidential election, conspiring against his political rival, deputy Evelyn Matthei.
+Piñeragate, also known as Kiotazo, was a political scandal in Chile that unfolded on August 23, 1992, when a secretly recorded telephone conversation was broadcast live on A eso de..., a political program aired by the private television channel Megavisión.
+In the recording, Sebastián Piñera—then a senator and a prospective candidate in the 1993 presidential election—was heard coaching an associate on tactics to discredit his rival for the nomination, deputy Evelyn Matthei, during a planned televised debate.